ava-labs/teleporter/contracts/src/Teleporter/upgrades/UPGRADING.md

     a.
 Pack the Warp payload to be parsed by `addProtocolVersion`.
 This is a tuple of `(ProtocolRegistryEntry, address)`, where the `ProtocolRegistryEntry` specifies the new `TeleporterMessenger` contract address and the version, and the `address` specifies the `TeleporterRegistry` contract address that the new Teleporter version will be registered with.

     b.
-Pack the Warp payload as an [AddressedCall](https://github.com/ava-labs/avalanchego/blob/v1.11.0-fuji/vms/platformvm/warp/payload/addressed_call.go#L15), with the source address set to the zero address.
+Pack the Warp payload as an [AddressedCall](https://github.com/ava-labs/avalanchego/blob/v1.11.3/vms/platformvm/warp/payload/addressed_call.go#L15), with the source address set to the zero address.
 This is how `addProtocolVersion` identifies this message as an off-chain Warp message.

     c.
-Pack the `AddressedCall` message into an [unsigned Warp message](https://github.com/ava-labs/avalanchego/blob/v1.11.0-fuji/vms/platformvm/warp/unsigned_message.go#L14), specifying the blockchain ID that `TeleporterRegistry` and the new `TeleporterMessenger` are deployed to.
+Pack the `AddressedCall` message into an [unsigned Warp message](https://github.com/ava-labs/avalanchego/blob/v1.11.3/vms/platformvm/warp/unsigned_message.go#L14), specifying the blockchain ID that `TeleporterRegistry` and the new `TeleporterMessenger` are deployed to.

 2. Populate the "warp-off-chain-messages" field of each validator node's chain config with the hex-encoded unsigned Warp message bytes.

 3. Restart the node to mark the off-chain Warp message as eligible for signing by the validator.

-To actually call register the new Teleporter version with the registry, the validators must be queried for their signature of the message, the signatures aggregated, and a signed Warp message created to be included in the transaction that calls `addProtocolVersion`.
+To actually register the new Teleporter version with the registry, the validators must be queried for their signature of the message, the signatures aggregated, and a signed Warp message created to be included in the transaction that calls `addProtocolVersion`.
 As an example, [AWM Relayer](https://github.com/ava-labs/awm-relayer) provides this functionality.
 The following steps illustrate how to use AWM Relayer to register the new Teleporter version.

 1. Construct a "manual-warp-messages" entry in the AWM Relayer configuration file, using the following values: